 Let’s talk about how machine learning can help address medication non-adherence:

-Identifying Patients with a Greater Risk of Non-Adherence
+Predicting Which Patients Have a Greater Risk of Medication Non-Adherence

 - Prescription data